 • Triangular lug design, aggressive traction

-The Saucony Ignition 4 is an interesting option because, while it is updated, most runners felt that it had not been upgraded.
+The Saucony Ignition 4 is an interesting shoe because, while it is updated, most runners felt that it had not been upgraded.
 Using many of the same features as previous versions, the shoe seems to have taken a downgrade by feeling heavier, less breathable, and too snug.
-With an affordable price tag, though, runners may be able to look past these issues to see that Saucony has still managed to create a cushioned, comfortable and stable shoe for runners of all types.
+With an affordable price tag, though, runners may be able to look past these issues and see that Saucony has still managed to create a cushioned, comfortable and stable shoe for runners of all types.
 The shoe is meant to be versatile for low and high mileage runners.
 The shoe is also highly durable.
 With a strong outsole, IMEVA midsole, and secure upper, the shoe is designed to withstand the elements.
-The shoe also has a heel crash pad and heel grid system that are designed to provide added support and stability.
-The shoe is also has an aggressive tread pattern that does well on road surfaces.
-While many reviewers felt that the shoe had some issues, this shoe might be worth a shot due to its strong support, stability and durability combined with its low price.
+The shoe also has a heel crash pad and a heel grid system that are both designed to provide added support and stability.
+The shoe also has an aggressive tread pattern that does well on road surfaces.
+While many reviewers felt that the shoe had some issues, this shoe might be worth a shot due to its strong support, stability, and durability combined with its low price.